-- all users have clearly defined access rights to school ICT systems - all users are provided with a username and password - the "master / administrator" passwords for the school IT system, used by the IT Management team, are available to the Chief Executive Office (CEO) and Deputy CEO, Head teacher and kept in a secure place - users will be made responsible for the security of their username and password.
-They must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security - the Trust maintains and supports the managed filtering service - Trust IT technical staff regularly monitor and record the activity of users on the school IT systems - The school infrastructure and individual workstations are protected by up to date virus software - personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.
+- a. all users have clearly defined access rights to school ICT systems - b. all users are provided with a username and password - c. the "master / administrator" passwords for the school IT system, used by the IT Management team, are available to the Chief Executive Office (CEO) and Deputy CEO, Head teacher and kept in a secure place - d. users will be made responsible for the security of their username and password.
+They must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security - e. the Trust maintains and supports the managed filtering service - f.
+Trust IT technical staff regularly monitor and record the activity of users on the school IT systems - g.
+The school infrastructure and individual workstations are protected by up to date virus software - h. personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.
 Staff who need to do this in their particular role have should use an encrypted school device.

-12.0 Unsuitable/Inappropriate Activities
+10 Unsuitable/Inappropriate Activities

-- 14.1 Students shall not visit internet sites, post, download, upload, communicate or pass on, material and comments that contain or relate to: - offensive materials: child sexual abuse images, promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation, adult material that potentially breaches the Obscene Publications Act in the UK, racist material, pornography, promotion of any kind of discrimination, promotion of religious hatred, threatening behaviour;

-- use of systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed; - uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions - revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer/network access codes and passwords); - creating or propagating computer viruses or other harmful files; - carrying out sustained or instantaneous high-volume network traffic; (downloading/uploading files) that causes network congestion and hinders others in their use of the internet. - 12.0 This also applies to students' use of personal mobile technology devices to and from school and whilst on school premises.
+- 10.1 Pupils shall not visit internet sites, post, download, upload, communicate or pass on, material and comments that contain or relate to: - a. offensive materials: child sexual abuse images, promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation, adult material that potentially breaches the Obscene Publications Act in the UK, racist material, pornography, promotion of any kind of discrimination, promotion of religious hatred, threatening behaviour; - b. use of systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed; - c. uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions - revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer/network access codes and passwords); - e. creating or propagating computer viruses or other harmful files; - f. carrying out sustained or instantaneous high-volume network traffic; (downloading/uploading files) that causes network congestion and hinders others in their use of the internet. - 10.2 This also applies to pupils' use of personal mobile technology devices to and from school and whilst on school premises.

-13.0 Responding to Incidents of Misuse
+11 Responding to Incidents of Misuse

-- 15.1 Any apparent or actual misuse which appears to involve illegal activity, will be reported initially to the Designated Safeguarding Lead i.e. - child sexual abuse images - adult material which potentially breaches the Obscene Publications Act - criminally racist material - other criminal conduct, activity or materials - 15.2 Actions will be followed in line with the school procedures, including reporting the incident to the police and the preservation of such evidence.
+- 11.1 Any apparent or actual misuse which appears to involve illegal activity, will be reported initially to the Designated Safeguarding Lead i.e. - a. child sexual abuse images - b. adult material which potentially breaches the Obscene Publications Act - c. criminally racist material - d. other criminal conduct, activity or materials - 11.2 Actions will be followed in line with the school procedures, including reporting the incident to the police and the preservation of such evidence.
 It is more likely that the school will need to deal with incidents that involve inappropriate rather than illegal misuse.
 Such incidents of misuse will be dealt with through the normal behaviour management policy.

-14.0 Protocol for Use of School Mobile Technology Devices.
+12 Protocol for Use of School Mobile Technology Devices.

-16.1 Users of Trust mobile technology devices are responsible for the following:

-- Returning the mobile device to the school when it is no longer required; - Only using official stores for installing mobile apps e.g. Microsoft store, Apple store, Google Play; - Not changing security settings or amending configuration files.
-This includes disabling passwords, pin codes and any installed security programs (e.g. Anti-Virus applications); - Notifying the school in the event that the mobile device is lost or stolen.
+- 12.1 Users of Trust mobile technology devices are responsible for the following: - a.
+Returning the mobile device to the school when it is no longer required; - b.
+Only using official stores for installing mobile apps e.g. Microsoft store, Apple store, Google Play; - c.
+Not changing security settings or amending configuration files.
+This includes disabling passwords, pin codes and any installed security programs (e.g. Anti-Virus applications); - d.
+Notifying the school in the event that the mobile device is lost or stolen.

-16.2 When using your Trust mobile device:
+12.2 When using your Trust mobile device: